-- Results Based: Designed to achieve the recycling and recovery results needed to create a circular economy. - Effective and Efficient: Focused on best practices and solutions that spur positive behaviors, increase packaging recovery, recapture material values and limit administrative costs. - Equitable and Fair: Focused on all material types and funded by shared cost allocations that are scaled to make the system work and perceived as fair among all contributors and stakeholders.
+- Results Based: Designed to achieve the recycling and recovery results needed to create a circular economy. - Effective and Efficient: Focused on best practices and solutions that spur positive behaviors, increase packaging recovery, recapture material values, and limit administrative costs. - Equitable and Fair: Focused on all material types and funded by shared cost allocations that are scaled to make the system work and perceived as fair among all contributors and stakeholders.

-AMERIPEN greatly appreciates CalRecycle's time and effort in revising the regulations for SB 54 after the initial rulemaking period.
-AMERIPEN also acknowledges that the Department has made significant progress in controlling the administrative costs of the program while preserving the intent of the law to foster a circular economy for packaging, but still has concerns and questions about the remaining contents.
+AMERIPEN greatly appreciates CalRecycle's time and effort in sharing various drafts of the SB 54 regulations with the public after the initial rulemaking period.
+AMERIPEN also acknowledges that the Department has made significant progress in controlling the administrative costs of the program while preserving the intent of the law to foster a circular economy for packaging, but there are still concerns about some of the remaining contents.